JustinLove/onelife-client-patches/README.md

 `settings/showLearnedTools.ini` (0 to disable this feature)

+### filter-matches-product

+/filter selects all transitions that produce a matching object.
+So even if you can't spell tattoo, /tat gives you all the tattoo items with their immediate precursors (and potato recipes)

+`settings/filterMatchesProduct.ini` (0 to disable this feature)

+### time-transition-hints

+Shows hints with (time passing) for fires, dough, growing plants, etc so you can see when the thing you need to do is wait.

 ### Patch Development

 I had a [fork](https://github.com/JustinLove/OneLife) of the [git repo](https://github.com/jasonrohrer/OneLife), but felt like the several features could get a bit muddled all in one, and buried behind mainline changes and merges.